zen0bit/awesome-stars/topics.md

 ## youtube

+- [tabletseeker/ytfzf_prime](https://github.com/tabletseeker/ytfzf_prime) - A working update of the popular terminal tool ytfzf for searching and watching Youtube videos without ads or privacy concerns, but with the convenience of a docker container.
+- [InfinityLoop1308/PipePipe](https://github.com/InfinityLoop1308/PipePipe) - An open-source Android app to let you browse YouTube, NicoNico and BiliBili freely.
 - [Benexl/yt-x](https://github.com/Benexl/yt-x) - Browse youtube from your terminal
 - [pystardust/ytfzf](https://github.com/pystardust/ytfzf) - A posix script to find and watch youtube videos from the terminal.
 (Without API)
 - [Tubefeeder/Pipeline](https://github.com/Tubefeeder/Pipeline) - Watch YouTube, LBRY, and PeerTube videos in one place.
 Moved to https://gitlab.com/schmiddi-on-mobile/pipeline